Aliases for HIST1H1C Gene

 GeneCards Summary for HIST1H1C Gene

 HIST1H1C (Histone Cluster 1, H1c) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and Packaging Of Telomere Ends.
+Among its related pathways are Packaging Of Telomere Ends and Activation of DNA fragmentation factor.
 GO annotations related to this gene include poly(A) RNA binding and chromatin DNA binding.
 An important paralog of this gene is HIST1H1D.

 UniProtKB/Swiss-Prot for HIST1H1C Gene